AlexandriaMG/My-Vegan-Meal-Prep-System/README.md

 ### Collecting The Data

-I will include a more detailed notebook that I hope to link here!
 I have 17 cookbooks and 8 vegan blogs that I want to collect recipe data from.
 I am going to use a scan to an ORC (Optical Character Recognition) system for the cookbooks and make a web spider for the blogs.

+I used CamScanner app to take pictures of the cookbook's index and (http://www.free-online-ocr.com/) for the ORC system to copy and paste the names of the recipes.

 ### Cleaning The Data